 The prisoner of this behavior lives compulsively by the motto: ‘if it feels good, do it, if it feels bad, avoid it.”

 We ignore our feelings at our peril.
-However the feelings that are uppermost in the human consciousness, are simply a starting point for discernment.
-Feelings are the raw material with which we discern movement towards or away from God.
+However the feelings that are uppermost in human consciousness are simply a starting point for discernment.
+Feelings, especially those that are uppermost in our awareness, are only the raw material with which we discern movement towards or away from God.
+It’s important to know this otherwise we will fall victim to the simplistic feels good do it feels bad avoid it mentality.

-At this conscious level it may be that God is calling me to do what feels difficult.
-Perhaps painful, at least on the ‘skin’ of my heart.
+At this conscious level it may be that God is calling me to do what feels difficult, even painful, at least on the surface of my heart.

 THE SUBTLE TEMPTER